SpunBlue/SpunBlue/README.md

 This is my official GitHub page.
 If you're looking for my older projects, go [here](https://github.com/orgs/SpunBlue-Archive/repositories).

 ## What I do
-I make games, mods, and engines for fun as a personal hobby.
+I make games, mods, and engines, for fun as a personal hobby.
 I also make music.

 ### Learned Programming Languages
 - Haxe (Intermediate)